 In reaching its determinations about appropriate accommodations, DSS considers factors such as the documentation from professionals specializing in the area of the student’s diagnosed disability, the student’s functional limitations, and the student’s input and accommodation history in regard to particular needs and limitations.
 DSS works with the student and relevant faculty and staff through an interactive process designed to achieve an accommodation that meets the needs of all parties.

 Course materials may be converted into various formats in order to provide equal access to one’s educational materials.
-Example of common formats include: Kurzweil, DAISY, Microsoft Word, Braille, tactile graphics.
+Example of common formats include: accessible PDF, DAISY, tagged Microsoft Word, Braille, or tactile graphics.

 Services are available to students who have documentation of disabilities with functional limitations which impact a student’s ability to access printed material.